 Family violence refers to violence between family members such as between partners, siblings, parent and child, and other relatives.
-It is any behaviour that is physically, sexually, emotionally or psychologically abusive, or threatening.
+It is any behaviour that is physically, sexually, emotionally, financially or psychologically abusive, or threatening.
 It is behaviour that controls or dominates a family member and makes them fearful.

 Gender equality means that women and men have equal value, treatment and opportunities in society.

 Gender equity means making sure that resources, opportunities and decision-making is fair to both men and women.
 This may result in more resources, opportunities or power of decision-making given to women.
 Gender equity are the things that we do to achieve gender equality.

 Gender stereotypes are those expectations held by our society about how men and women should behave in public and private life.

 Primary prevention includes practices that are used to prevent violence against women before it occurs in the first place.
 Promoting equality and respect between women and men is a key way to prevent violence against women.